RaajAakarsh/IvyHomesAssgn/ReadMe.md

 This project is an assignment focused on exploring an API and extracting all possible data without any provided documentation.
 The goal is to analyze the API, understand its structure, and retrieve relevant information.

-## Additional Information
-For a more detailed breakdown of the extracted data and further findings, refer to the **Documentation.md** file in the project directory.

 ## 🚀 Getting Started

 ### 1️⃣ Prerequisites